apple/swift-async-algorithms/Guides/Throttle.md

 ## Introduction

-When events can potentially happen faster than the desired consumption rate there are multiple ways of handling that.
-One way of approaching that problem is to emit values after a given period has elapsed.
-These values can reduced from the values encountered while that duration occurs.
+When events can potentially happen faster than the desired consumption rate, there are multiple ways to handle the situation.
+One approach is to emit values after a given period has elapsed.
+These emitted values can be reduced from the values encountered during the waiting period.
 This algorithm is commonly referred to as throttling.

 ## Proposed Solution

 The throttle algorithm produces elements such that at least a specific interval has elapsed between them.
 It transacts by measuring against a specific clock.
-If values are produced by the base `AsyncSequence` the throttle does not resume it's next iterator until the period has elapsed or unless a terminal event is encountered.
+If values are produced by the base `AsyncSequence` the throttle does not resume its next iterator until the period has elapsed or unless a terminal event is encountered.

 The interface for this algorithm is available on all `AsyncSequence` types.
 Unlike other algorithms like `debounce`, the throttle algorithm does not need to create additional tasks or require any sort of tolerance because the interval is just measured.
-A shorthand implementation will be offered in conjunction where the clock is the `ContinuousClock`; which allows for easy construction with `Duration` values.
-An additional shorthand is offered to reduce the values such that it provides a "latest" or "non latest" value; representing the leading or trailing edge of a throttled region of production of events.
+A shorthand implementation will be offered in conjunction where the clock is the `ContinuousClock`, which allows for easy construction with `Duration` values.
+An additional shorthand is offered to reduce the values such that it provides a "latest" or "non latest" value, representing the leading or trailing edge of a throttled region of production of events.

 ```swift
 extension AsyncSequence {